apache/arrow-site/_posts/2026-03-10-arrow-2025-highlights.md

-An important feature added has also been Content-Defined Chunking which improves deduplication of Parquet files with mostly identical contents, by choosing data page boundaries based on actual contents rather than a number of values.
+An important feature added has also been Content-Defined Chunking which improves deduplication of Parquet files with mostly identical contents, by choosing data page boundaries based on actual contents rather than a number of values [^2].
 This work has been done by [kszucs](https://github.com/kszucs).

 There have been improvements in the Parquet encryption support for